Panchakarma Treatment The Full Body Cleanse

 What is Panchakarma?
 The word Panchakarma came from a Sanskrit word Pancha means Five and Karma means Treatment.
 The prime objective of Panchakarma Therapies is to detoxify and purify the body.
 This therapeutic measure is done for both healthy and unhealthy person.

-It helps unhealthy person to get rid from various chronic diseases and helps the healthy person as preventive treatment to keep body physically and mentally fit.
+It helps an unhealthy person to get rid of various chronic diseases and helps the healthy person as a preventive treatment to keep the body physically and mentally fit.
 Panchakarma Therapies has its own importance in Ayurveda.

-In Charaka Samhita an ancient ayurvedic text author Aacharya Charak have very well described the extensive use of Panchakarma therapy to almost every major disease.
-In two separate sections of Charak Samhita called Kalpa Sthanam, and Siddhi Sthanam in which it have been describe the details of special decoctions and other preparations used for the Panchakarma therapy.
+In Charaka Samhita, an ancient ayurvedic text author Aacharya Charak have very well described the extensive use of Panchakarma therapy to almost every major disease.
+In two separate sections of Charak Samhita called Kalpa Sthanam and Siddhi Sthanam in which it has been describing the details of special decoctions and other preparations used for the Panchakarma therapy.

-Panchakarma is a therapy to clean toxic materials from the body which is left by disease or due to the poor nutrition.
+Panchakarma is a therapy to clean toxic materials from the body which is left by disease or due to poor nutrition.
 Our body has the ability to efficiently process and remove the toxic materials, including the vitiated doshas.
-It is due to one’s repeated dietary indiscretions, lifestyle and poor exercise patterns the Agni so called “digestive fire” which regulates our body’s internal homeostasis becomes ineffectual.
+It is due to one’s repeated dietary indiscretions, lifestyle and poor exercise patterns the Agni so-called “digestive fire” which regulates our body’s internal homeostasis becomes ineffectual.

-Other factor such as genetic predisposition, metabolic co-factors and hormones can also lead to the accumulation of toxins which spread throughout the body resulting in disease.
+Other factors such as genetic predisposition, metabolic co-factors and hormones can also lead to the accumulation of toxins which spread throughout the body resulting in disease.
 This particular waste material is called “Ama” in Ayurveda.
 This Ama is a foul-smelling sticky and harmful substance that needs to be completely evacuated from the body if not it may invite many diseases.
-For this purpose Panchakarma the therapeutic measures of detoxification is needed.
+For this purpose Panchakarma, the therapeutic measures of detoxification are needed.